jmarihawkins/Predicting_Stock_Prices/README.md

 - from sklearn.svm import SVR  # For support vector regression modeling
 - from sklearn.metrics import mean_squared_error, r2_score  # For regression metrics
 - import matplotlib.pyplot as plt  # For data visualization
+- from prophet import Prophet #For analysis using Prophet after installing via !pip install prophet in Jupyter Notebook.
 ## Machine Learning Models
 In this project, we aimed to predict stock prices using various machine learning models and compare their performance to a Long Short-Term Memory (LSTM) neural network model.